 A landscape framework using widely accepted eco-region boundaries helps conservation planning efforts by grouping habitats into areas that share common landscape settings and patterns.
 These settings and patterns are influenced by climate, soils, land surface form, and natural vegetation.
 They are often used for organizing, interpreting and reporting information about land-use dynamics.
 In 2005, the N.C.
 Wildlife Action Plan (NCWAP) used three physiographic provinces — Mountains, Piedmont, and Coastal Plain — as a landscape framework.
 In the 2015 revision, four eco-region boundaries are used for grouping aquatic, wetland, and terrestrial community descriptions (habitats) because doing so allows us to highlight the unique characteristics of the Sandhills eco-region.
 The following map depicts the boundaries of the four eco-regions.

-For more information about North Carolina's eco-regions, see Chapter 4 in the 2015 N.C.
+For more information, see Chapter 4 in the 2015 N.C.
 Wildlife Action Plan.

 The Mountain ecoregion includes all portions of the Southern Appalachian Mountains that occur west of the Blue Ridge Escarpment.
 There are several foothill ranges (the Brushy, Sauratown, and South mountains) located within the Piedmont province that are part of the Mountain ecoregion.
 North Carolina has the highest elevations of any state east of the Mississippi River, with Mount Mitchell being the highest peak at 6,684 feet (all elevations are above mean sea level).